2021–2022 Academic Year

 Auditions are required for participation in any big band, combo, the Show Band and for applied instruction.
 Music majors and non-majors are welcome to join!

-Auditions will be held during the first week of Autumn semester.
-Visit Jazz Auditions.
+Auditions are held during the first week of Autumn semester.

 The Jazz Studies area provides performance opportunities in three big bands, six combos, a commercial music show band and Gospel and Spiritual choir.
 The jazz faculty are devoted to rehearsing, arranging and performing all styles of literature.